davbeek/gitinspectorgui-rtd/docs/source/cli.rst

 from the blame output.

 ``--skip-blame``
-  Do not output Excel blame sheets, as explained below.
+  Do not output html blame tabs or Excel blame sheets.